phong002/real-estate-etl/README.md

 - Transform data stored in Python data structures
 ### Apache Airflow
 - Install Airflow and its dependencies into the AWS EC2 instance
+- Define tasks using Airflow operators and setting up task dependencies
 - Define a Directed Acyclic Graph (DAG) in Airflow which contains a collection of tasks
-- Define tasks using Airflow operators and setting up task dependencies

 ### Misc
--
+- Communicate effectively with chatgpt :)